 The location of your trailer is probably the number one factor in whether it is a target for thieves.
 A trailer left on the road is much easier to steal - opportunist thieves even drive around, looking for an accessible vehicle to take.
 A secure yard or garage will deter many thieves.
 If this is not available, keeping the horse trailer on your driveway will still improve security.
-As a further incentive, horse trailer insurance providers usually offer discounts for cover where the trailer is kept off-road.

 Highly visible CCTV cameras are a strong deterrent.
 Even if they do not put off the criminals, the footage makes it much more likely that police will be able to trace your property and punish those responsible.
 Of course, using CCTV is much easier if the horse trailer is stored off-road.

 Use a security post

 If you’re not lucky enough to have your own secure yard to store a horse trailer, a security post can be the next best thing, at a fraction of the price.
 These metal bollard-style posts are locked to a socket in the ground, forming an additional barrier for would-be thieves.

 Many thieves will back off if they see a vehicle is fitted with an alarm.
 Thieves often look for horse trailers in remote places where they are unlikely to be spotted.
 Putting an alarm onto your horse trailer gives the best chance of alerting someone to the attempted theft if you are targeted by criminals.